MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/connections-add.md

     :::image type="content" source="../media/data-connections/connection-add-browse-azure-ai-search.png" alt-text="Screenshot of the page to select Azure AI Search from a list of other resources." lightbox="../media/data-connections/connection-add-browse-azure-ai-search.png":::

-1. Browse for and select your Azure AI Search service from the list of available services.
+1. Browse for and select your Azure AI Search service from the list of available services and then select the type of __Authentication__ to use for the resource.
 Select **Add connection**.

+    > [!TIP]
+    > Different connection types support different authentication methods.
+Using Microsoft Entra ID may require specific Azure role-based access permissions for your developers.
+For more information, visit [Role-based access control](../concepts/rbac-ai-studio.md#scenario-connections-using-microsoft-entra-id-authentication).

     :::image type="content" source="../media/data-connections/connection-add-azure-ai-search-connect.png" alt-text="Screenshot of the page to select the Azure AI Search service that you want to connect to." lightbox="../media/data-connections/connection-add-azure-ai-search-connect.png":::